AD-Papers-Material/BART_SystReviewClassifier/Manuscript/Manuscript_Methods.md

 characterizing a scientific publication.
 The framework models the relevance of a record based on the following fields: title, abstract, authors, keywords, MESH terms (Lipscomb, 2000).
-A series of Natural Language Processing (NLP) techniques <mark>(*should I put a general reference?*)</mark>) are employed to transform the textual information in these fields into features for machine learning.
+A series of Natural Language Processing (NLP) techniques (Ananiadou & McNaught, 2006;
+Marshall & Brereton, 2015) are employed to transform the textual information in these fields into features for machine learning, through a bag-of-words approach (Marshall & Brereton, 2015).
 The processing of free text fields includes tokenization (i.e., extracting the terms), common stopwords (i.e. sentence components bringing no meaning) removal, part-of-speech filtering (only nouns, adjectives, verbs and untagged